alex-bezverkhniy/alex-bezverkhniy.github.io/_posts/2018-1-20-JavaScript-For-Beginners--lesson-1.md

 Well if you are reading these lines you probably get interested in studying of JavaScript and wondering what is the easiest way to learn?...
 I would say there is no easiest way to learn something...
 I can recommend you to use approach of mixing practicing and reading (I mentioned about it in my [Introduction or My Very First Post](/Introduction)).

-If you not familiar with basic concepts of programming you can go and read my second lesson - Otherwise you can skip second one and go onto third lesson - .
+If you not familiar with basic concepts of programming you can go and read my second lesson - [Javascript For Beginners.
+Lesson 2 - Common programing concepts.]({{ site.baseurl }}/JavaScript-For-Beginners-lesson-2) - Otherwise you can skip second one and go onto third lesson - .